evolution-ui/evolution-ui/README.md

     npm start
     ```

+3. You can view any single component in the browser by visiting the following URL pattern: `http://localhost:300/[evolution|standard]/[component-name]/[variant-name].html`

-3. Do work!
+4. Do work!

-4. When you are finished with your feature, bug fix, or whatever, commit your changes using the [commitizen][commitizen] CLI (which we have handily aliased as an npm script):
+5. When you are finished with your feature, bug fix, or whatever, commit your changes using the [commitizen][commitizen] CLI (which we have handily aliased as an npm script):

     ```bash
     git add .